Monks in 5e may be mostly regarded for their formidable unarmed fighting styles, but some walk a different path.

 As you level up, you’ll be able to gain more weapon proficiencies with this feature.
 Specifically, you gain extra Kensei Weapons at levels 6, 11, and 17.
 These can be either melee or ranged as long as they still fit the criteria.

 Because your choices count as Monk Weapons for you, they function a bit differently.
 I would highly recommend checking out my article that completely covers Monk Weapons as well!

 - Use your Dexterity for attack/damage rolls (as with the Finesse property)

-- Dealing damage based on your Martial Arts die (if it’s larger than the weapon’s damage die)
+- Deal damage based on your Martial Arts die (if it’s larger than the weapon’s damage die)